mikeal/ZDAG/SPEC.md

 TYPED_LIST indexes are offset by +1 in order to avoid conficting with the terminator.

-TYPED_MAP values aren't offset since maps are already terminated when looking for the next KEY.
+TYPED_MAP values aren't offset since maps are only terminated when looking for the next KEY and never when parsing the next value.
-Standard DELTA compression rules are applied to TYPED_MAPS as standard MAPs.
+DELTA compression rules are applied to TYPED_MAPS in the same was they are to all other MAPs.

 This means that a list of only bytes or strings costs only 1 byte to open, 1 to close ( unless the structure is at the root, then it's omitted) and a VARINT for every index in the compression table it references, effectively shortening the list encoding by a byte for every entry greater than zero.
-The same efficiency gain is made with typed maps.
+The same efficiency gain is made with typed maps which adds to the efficiency gains map already has from STRUCTURE_MAP_KEY_DELTAS.

 ## ROOT_COMPRESSION